 In order to allow an employee at a particular company to grieve and cope with the loss of a loved one including arranging for and attending funerals and other services, companies may allow individuals to file a request for a bereavement leave following the death of a loved one.
 Following are the Bereavement laws and specifics related to the bereavement leave in the state of Arizona.

-While there are no explicit laws binding organizations to grant their employees bereavement leaves, there is a general overarching recommendation that is implemented and followed by most public sector organizations and businesses.
+While there are no explicit laws binding organizations to grant their employees bereavement leave, there is a general overarching recommendation that is implemented and followed by most public sector organizations and businesses.

 These do not, however, apply to the private sector.
-Private organizations are open to either not gives their employees leaves upon the death of their loved ones or vary the length and nature of the leave according to their own company rules and policies. as such, it is possible for some companies to give week-long leaves whereas some may not give any days off at all.
+Private organizations are open to either not gives their employees leave upon the death of their loved ones or vary the length and nature of the leave according to their own company rules and policies. as such, it is possible for some companies to give week-long leave whereas some may not give any days off at all.

 Bereavement leave can be obtained for the death of a close or immediate family member or relative.
 These include a spouse, a natural child, an adopted child, a foster child, a stepchild, a son or daughter in law, a natural parent, a stepparent, a parent in law, a brother, a sister, or any sibling in law. it also encompasses the deaths of grandparents and grandchildren.

 #3 How Much Time Off One Can Get For A Bereavement Leave Arizona